Sport Management Student Organizations

 Hockey Analytics Club

 The Hockey Analytics Club is a student-run organization that meets weekly during the academic year to discuss trends and events in the world of hockey.
-The Club conducts analytical research and has worked with the Syracuse University women’s ice hockey team, the AHL’s Syracuse Crunch, the NHL’s Los Angeles Kings and SU’s Tennity Adult League.
+The Club conducts analytical research and has worked with the Syracuse University Women’s Ice Hockey team, the AHL’s Syracuse Crunch, the NHL’s Los Angeles Kings and SU’s Tennity Adult League.
 Through these connections, club members have secured hockey statistician internships.

 The Sport Management Sales Club was established in 2015 to act as a medium for earning members hands-on experience in the sport sales industry.
 In a job market with increasing demands for preliminary experience, students can add practical sales experience to their resumes.
 The club welcomes guest speakers in person and virtually each semester, holds workshops and events for members, while also pairing with Syracuse University Athletics to help sell tickets.

 The focus of the Spring 2021 semester was on holding a virtual sales combine in collaboration with BSE Global.
 The event featured panel discussions featuring Benjamin Neistat, manager of group sales, and Janaki Cash, manager of inside sales, of the Brooklyn Nets.
 Students benefited from sales training followed by head-to-head, scenario-based competition in the format of a combine.
-The event was held in person on campus on Spring 2020.

 During the Fall 2020 semester, the Sales Club partnered with the Boston Red Sox for its first-ever “Red Sox Premium Sales Project.”
 SPM alumnus Sandor Kopitz ’15, who is the manager of the Red Sox Sales Academy, helped form the partnership between the students and the organization.
 Club members were split into groups and asked to research a specific business in the greater Boston area.
 Students then created and presented a 10-minute sales deck on why that business should purchase premium seats with the Red Sox.
 This allowed club members to practice their real-world research and sales skills.